angulardart/site-angulardart/src/angular/guide/architecture.md

 * [Services](#services)
 * [Dependency injection](#dependency-injection)

-That's a foundation for everything else in an Angular application, and it's more than enough to get going.
+That's a foundation for everything else in an Angular app, and it's more than enough to get going.
 But it doesn't include everything you need to know.